Teaching English in Thailand: Living in Thailand

 Authentic Thai cuisine generally includes a balance of spicy, sour, sweet, salty and bitter (optional) within each dish or meal.
 Similar to the French, Thais place a strong emphasis on noticing quality and detail, taking small portions and making a meal linger through the enjoyment of conversation and community.

-Rice is a staple in Thailand as in most Asian countries and is served at virtually every meal; jasmine and sticky varieties are among the most common.
+Rice is a staple in Thailand, as in most Asian countries, and is served at virtually every meal; jasmine and sticky varieties are among the most common.
 Noodles are also widely used in Thai cuisine, often made from rice.
-Phat Thai is one of the most common noodle dishes, having become very popular in the West.
+Pad Thai is one of the most common noodle dishes, having become very popular in the West.

 Purchasing a meal from a street vendor is extremely inexpensive and usually delicious.
-Exercising caution when doing so is prudent; avoid meat dishes in extremely hot weather and choose vendors using a cooling device of some sort.
+However, exercising caution when doing so is prudent; avoid meat dishes in extremely hot weather and choose vendors using a cooling device of some sort.
 Selecting a dish that is well cooked is important.

 Tap water is not potable and should not be consumed.
 Purchasing bottled water is very inexpensive and accessible.
 As Thailand is a tropical country, keeping hydrated is a priority.